daryllxd/lifelong-learning/programming/learn.md

 > If you don't put the controller spec in the spec/controllers directory, you will need to specify `:type => controller` in the describe block at the start.
 > Always work in the feature branch and merge from main.
 If you are on main then you have to delete the feature branch again.
 > Though it is expected that you have to try `expect` syntax in Rspec, you can still use the `should` syntax and the `shoulda_matchers` gem.
 You don't need to always use the "convention".
+> Avoid nulls in a boolean column, because you have to debug it at some point. add `null: false` to the constraint.
+> Optimize for readability in the code, sometimes trying to be clever usually results in hard to read code.
+DRY isn't necessarily important in tests because tests are supposed to be documentation of your software.

+2-26
+> Prefer Git over SVN because branches are so cheap so it is easier to do the workflow of doing stuff in the branch then moving to master afterwards.
+> Arranging models: includes, constants, attrs, validations, relationships, `accepts_nested_attributes_for`